The female condom is a device used for birth control. Like a male condom, it creates a barrier to prevent the sperm from getting to the egg.

 - DO NOT use a petroleum-based substance such as Vaseline as a lubricant.
 These substances break down latex.

 - If a condom tears or breaks, the outer ring is pushed up inside the vagina, or the condom bunches up inside the vagina during intercourse, remove it and insert another condom right away.

 - Make sure condoms are available and convenient.
 This will help avoid the temptation of not using a condom during sex.

 - Contact your health care provider or pharmacy for information about emergency contraception (Plan B) if the condom tears or the contents spill when removing it.

-- If you use condoms regularly as your contraceptive, ask your health care provider or pharmacist about having Plan B on hand to use in case of a condom accident.
+- If you use condoms regularly as your contraceptive, ask your provider or pharmacist about having Plan B on hand to use in case of a condom accident.

 - Use each condom only once.